 Piping Bags

 To make these plain gluten free donuts, you'll need to use something to pipe them into the donut pan.
-One option is to cut off the tip of a gallon sized zip lock bag.
+One option is to cut off the tip of a gallon or sandwich sized zip lock bag.

 If possible, use reusable piping bags!
 They're better for our environment since they are reusable, and less plastic is always a win.
 Plus, you'll have them for many other baking projects, such as cake or cupcake decorating, or even cookie decorating!